Racing flags: Red flag

 The solid red flag is displayed when conditions are too dangerous to continue the session.
 Depending on the series and the circumstances, the cars are typically directed to proceed immediately to pit road, or to stop at a specific spot on the track.
 In some severe cases the cars might be required to stop immediately where they are.
-During red flag conditions, repair work in the pits, the garage area, or on the track is typically prohibited, except in non-points paying races.
+During red flag conditions, repair work in the pits, the garage area, or on the track is typically prohibited, except in non-points playing races.

 There are numerous hazards that might cause a need to halt or prematurely end a session.
-Many hazards, such as rain, lightning, darkness, a blocked course (due to debris, water, or safety vehicles), a car on fire, or a multi-car crash (especially one that results in serious injuries or one that results in damage to walls, fences or the surface itself which require repairs) might prompt series officials to call for the red flag.
+Many hazards, such as rain, lightning, darkness, a blocked course (due to debris, water, or safety vehicles), a car on fire, a severely demolished car (where parts are dropped on the track, like the engine), a serious accident where a driver was seriously injured or killed (only if death is officially announced) or a multi-car crash (especially one that results in serious injuries, extensive time to clean up or one that results in damage to walls, fences or the surface itself which require repairs) might prompt series officials to call for the red flag.

 Some series use a red flag to temporarily stop a race nearing the end of a race after an accident or other incident to minimize the number of caution laps, even when the situation would not warrant a red flag at other points in the race.
 This is usually done when a collision requiring cleanup would otherwise extend the caution period to take longer than the amount of race laps available to finish the race, when a fuel spill occurs on the circuit, or to maximize safety team work.
 During such a red-flag period, cars are directed to stop in line at a specific point on the track, usually directly opposite to the incident.
 In Supercars, a race that is suspended after 75% of the laps have been completed may be declared complete at the race director's discretion, such as happened in Supercars forerunner Bathurst 1000 race in 1992 when torrential rain led to numerous cars crashing off the track in laps 144 and 145 and race results were woundback two laps.

 The red flag may be used to indicate a pre-determined pause in the race, such as in NASCAR's Budweiser Shootout or the Sprint All Star Race.
 In these cases, the cars are directed to the pit area where some may be worked on to the extent the race rules allow.